Culture of Madagascar: Recreation and sports

 A number of traditional pastimes have emerged in Madagascar.
 Moraingy, a type of hand-to-hand combat, is a popular spectator sport in coastal regions.
 It is traditionally practiced by men, but women have recently begun to participate.
-The wrestling of zebu cattle (tolon-omby) is also practiced in many regions.
+The wrestling of zebu cattle (tolon'omby) is also practiced in many regions.
 In addition to sports, a wide variety of games are played.
 Among the most emblematic is fanorona, a board game widespread throughout the Highland regions.
 According to folk legend, the succession of King Andrianjaka after his father Ralambo was partially due to the obsession that Andrianjaka's older brother may have had with playing fanorona to the detriment of his other responsibilities.

 Western recreational activities were introduced to Madagascar over the past two centuries.
 Rugby is considered the national sport of Madagascar.
 Football (soccer) is also popular.
 Madagascar has produced a world champion in pétanque, a French game similar to lawn bowling, which is widely played in urban areas and throughout the Highlands.
 School athletics programs typically include soccer, track and field, judo, boxing, women's basketball and women's tennis.
 Madagascar sent its first competitors to the Olympic Games in 1964 and has also competed in the African Games.
 Scouting is represented in Madagascar by its own local federation of three scouting clubs.
 Membership in 2011 was estimated at 14,905.

 Popular media

 Cinema

 In 1975, the Malagasy government nationalized the movie theatres and established the Office du Cinema Malgache.
 The national film industry, although very much in its infancy, is influenced by Nollywood (Nigerian cinema) and French cinema.
 The most notable director is Raymond Rajaonarivelo, director of movies such as Quand Les Etoiles Rencontrent La Mer (When the Stars Meet the Sea) and Tabataba (The Spreading of Rumors).
-The Rencontres du Film Court Madagascar is an award given to honor the best films and artists in the industry.
+The Zebu d'or (Golden Zebu) of the annual film festival Rencontres du Film Court Madagascar is an award given to honor the best films and artists in the industry.

 There are two cinemas in Antananarivo and one in Mahajanga, all dating from the colonial era, but none show standard international releases or operate on a regular schedule.
 These venues instead occasionally screen Malagasy films or are used for private events and religious services.
 Hollywood blockbuster films and some international films, particularly including martial arts, horror and action releases, are typically broadcast on television and purchased as bootleg DVDs or digital media files in major urban areas.
 Bruce Lee has historically been very popular in Madagascar.
 In smaller towns, films are often shown at improvised movie houses typically consisting of benches in a room fitted with a television and video player.
 Most films are dubbed into French.